Minority Shareholder Rights

 The special circumstances, arrangements, and personal relationships that frequently underlie the formation of close corporations generate certain expectations among the shareholders concerning their respective roles in corporate affairs….
 These expectations preclude the drawing of any conclusions about the impact of a particular course of corporate conduct on a shareholder without taking into consideration the role he [or she] is expected to play.

-The facts of the Exadaktilos case are similar to the many facts that confront shareholders in their participation in corporate affairs especially when the relationship(s) are not defined by a written agreement.
-In such cases, a Court must determine the relationship of the parties in a fact-intensive analysis using the evidence before the Court.
+The facts of the Exadaktilos case are similar to those that confront shareholders in their participation in corporate affairs, especially when the relationship(s) are not defined by a written agreement.
+In such cases, a Court must determine the parties’ relationship through a fact-intensive analysis of the evidence before it.
 In the Exadaktilos decision, however, the parties involved were original and founding shareholders at the time the corporation was formed.
 Consequently, the Court was able to determine the expectations, or understandings, of the parties at the time they created the company and established their individual and collective business relationship(s).
 If you are not an original family shareholder, then shareholder disputes become more challenging.

 More Details About Oppressed Minority Shareholder Rights Law

-Many New Jersey Corporations are considered “Closely-Held” Corporations meaning these types of corporations consist of a small number of owners or shareholders, often family members, who work together to run the business.
-Usually, the corporation runs smoothly, but unfortunately, personality and other conflicts arise and situations develop where shareholders disagree on key issues.
-Because most corporations are run by a majority of shareholder(s) have the right to make final decision(s) related to the business when disagreements occur, it’s the minority shareholders who must often accept the unfavorable outcome.
+Many New Jersey Corporations are considered “Closely-Held” Corporations, meaning these corporations consist of a small number of owners or shareholders, often family members, who work together to run the business.
+Usually, the corporation runs smoothly, but unfortunately, personality and other conflicts arise, leading to situations in which shareholders disagree on key issues.
+Because most corporations are run by a majority of shareholders who have the right to make final decisions about the business when disagreements arise, it’s the minority shareholders who must often accept the unfavorable outcome.

 IDENTIFYING WHAT MINORITY SHAREHOLDER RIGHTS CONSIST OF

-Minority shareholders in small, closely-held corporations often find themselves on the outside looking in when it comes to the daily affairs and corporate decisions of the majority.
-Allegations of oppression often occur when shareholders consist of family members, friends, or long-time business associates and the personal relationships between them deteriorate, or when minority shareholders become dissatisfied with the management of the corporation by the majority member.
+Minority shareholders in small, closely held corporations often find themselves on the outside looking in when it comes to the day-to-day affairs and corporate decisions of the majority.
+Allegations of oppression often arise when shareholders are family members, friends, or long-time business associates, and the personal relationships between them deteriorate, or when minority shareholders become dissatisfied with the management of the corporation by the majority shareholder.

 The New Jersey legislature has addressed the concerns of minority shareholders by enacting the “Oppressed Minority Shareholder Statute”.
-The Oppressed Minority Shareholder Statute was enacted to protect minority shareholders from majority shareholders, directors and officers of closely held corporations that have (i) acted fraudulently or illegally, (ii) mismanaged the corporation, (iii) abused their authority as directors or officers, or (iv) acted oppressively or unfairly toward one or more minority shareholders.
-The statute, coupled with a series of cases decided by the courts of this state over the past twenty-five years have afforded minority shareholders, substantial protection against oppressive conduct.
-Interestingly enough, the percentage of stock that a shareholder owns does not necessarily determine whether or not a shareholder is considered a minority shareholder.
-In one decision, the court found that the plaintiff (a 98% shareholder of a company) was an oppressed minority shareholder because the stock was held in a voting trust which was controlled by the owner’s father and the shareholder had no control over the stock.
+The Oppressed Minority Shareholder Statute was enacted to protect minority shareholders from majority shareholders, directors, and officers of closely held corporations that have (i) acted fraudulently or illegally, (ii) mismanaged the corporation, (iii) abused their authority as directors or officers, or (iv) acted oppressively or unfairly toward one or more minority shareholders.
+The statute, coupled with a series of cases decided by this state’s courts over the past twenty-five years, has afforded minority shareholders substantial protection against oppressive conduct.
+Interestingly, the percentage of stock a shareholder owns does not necessarily determine whether a shareholder is considered a minority shareholder.
+In one decision, the court found that the plaintiff (a 98% shareholder in a company) was an oppressed minority shareholder because the stock was held in a voting trust controlled by the owner’s father, and the shareholder had no control over the stock.
 Consistently, New Jersey courts have interpreted the term “minority shareholder” loosely, often allowing any shareholder to claim protection under the statute if the shareholder can prove, (irrespective of the percentage of stock he/she owns), that he/she lacks sufficient control and decision-making authority over the affairs of the corporation and is being oppressed by those shareholders in control.

-The New Jersey Oppressed Minority Shareholder Act protects the rights and interests of minority shareholders in closely held corporations, with twenty-five or fewer shareholders, against oppressive conduct.
+The New Jersey Oppressed Minority Shareholder Act protects the rights and interests of minority shareholders in closely held corporations with 25 or fewer shareholders against oppressive conduct.

 Can a Corporation Fire a Minority Shareholder Employee?